Tharun-selladurai/face_liveliness_web_platform/README.md

 ---

-Feel free to modify the code snippets and flowcharts as needed for your documentation.
-Let me know if you need any more details or adjustments!
+Feel free to adjust the color scheme, text, or other details as needed for your documentation.
+Let me know if there are any more changes or additional information required!